user202729/plover-resources/README.md

 * Stenograph
 * Thyra Ellis

+... and many more, still not converted from exe to json.

 More dictionaries used to be available on the website, but they're deleted now.
 [Internet Archive link](https://web.archive.org/web/20130414055355/http://www.stenovations.com/support/downloads/)).